 - Mount Rushmore is located 35 miles from Rapid City, South Dakota.

-- The Mount Rushmore parking structure and memorial grounds are open from 5:00 AM to 11:00 PM.
+- The Mount Rushmore parking structure and memorial grounds are normally open from 5:00 AM to 11:00 PM.
 The Visitor Center is open at 8:00 AM and closes at 10:00 PM.

 - Mount Rushmore does not have overnight accommodations onsite.

-Things to do near Mount Rushmore
+Things to Do Near Mount Rushmore

 Since visiting Mount Rushmore National Memorial itself doesn’t require more than half a day, many people wonder what other interesting places there are to see and things to do in the Black Hills.